home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 It should also contains if possible:
 - Log location
 - Configuration location.
-- Service commands
+- Service commands (start, stop, restart, status)
-- Defaults
+- Defaults:
 	- username
 	- password
 	- port